Forclosure Prevention

 The Washington Homeownership Resource Center’s (WHRC) services are available free of charge to any homeowner in Washington state in danger of foreclosure related to their mortgage, property taxes, or HOA dues.
 We also help residents of Washington state who have questions related to home purchase, refinance, reverse mortgages, or repair assistance.

-When you call WHRC, an Intake and Referral Specialist will ask you questions about your situation and your mortgage.
+When you call WHRC, an Information and Referral Specialist will ask you questions about your situation and your mortgage, property taxes, and/or HOA dues.
 Based on your location and specific needs, the specialist will refer you to the appropriate counseling, legal aid, and/or government agencies.
 If you have received any foreclosure-related notices from your lender, the specialist will help you take action and respond appropriately.

 The Department of Housing and Urban Development (HUD) sponsors housing counseling agencies across the country to assist homeowners in avoiding foreclosure.
 Housing counselors are experts who are on your side and who will walk you through the foreclosure process and the steps you need to take to prevent foreclosure.
 Some housing counseling agencies require that you take a class before meeting with a counselor and all require the completion of an intake packet.
 A counselor will review your household budget, help you develop a crisis budget, if necessary, and help you understand what options may be available to you to avoid foreclosure.
 The counselor helps you negotiate with your loan servicer and present them with a complete and accurate application for a loan modification, if that is the option you determine is best for you.
 Homeowners who work with a Housing Counselor to apply for a loan modification have a success rate of 86% versus only 12% on their own.